Connacht: Physical geography

 The highest point of Connacht is Mweelrea (814 m), in County Mayo.
 The largest island in Connacht (and Ireland) is Achill.
 The biggest lake is Lough Corrib.

 Much of the west coast (e.g. Connemara and Erris) is ruggedly inhospitable and not conducive for agriculture.
 It contains the main mountainous areas in Connacht, including the Twelve Bens, Maumturks, Mweelrea, Croagh Patrick, Nephin Beg, Ox Mountains, and Dartry Mountains.

 Killary Harbour, one of Ireland's fjords (the others being Carlingford Lough and Lough Swilly), is located at the foot of Mweelrea.
 Connemara National Park is in County Galway.
 The Aran Islands, featuring prehistoric forts such as Dún Aonghasa, have been a regular tourist destination since the 19th century.

 Inland areas such as east Galway, Roscommon and Sligo have enjoyed greater historical population density due to better agricultural land and infrastructure.

 Rivers and lakes include the River Moy, River Corrib, the Shannon, Lough Mask, Lough Melvin, Lough Allen and Lough Gill.

-The largest urban area in Connacht is Galway, with a population of 79,934.
-Other large towns in Connacht are Sligo (19,199), Castlebar (12,068) and Ballina (10,171).